Why doesn't the Game and Fish Department stock more fish into my lake (any lake)?

 Laying out individual fillets (versus stacking or clumping) before freezing is highly recommended.
 Remember, at no time may a person transport more than his or her possession limit.

 Gifted fish, including packages of fish, must be accompanied with the following information from the individual gifting the fish: name, fishing license number, phone number, date, species and number of fish gifted.

 This regulation makes it easier for enforcement officers to count the number of fish.
 The intent of this regulation is to deter and prevent anglers from “over-bagging” and “double-dipping” and to assist game wardens in enforcing daily and possession limits.

-Can I use parts of fish I caught for bait?
+Can I use parts of fish I caught while fishing for bait?

 Nongame fish (species that inhabit and reproduce in North Dakota’s waters and are not listed as game fish – see fishing guide) that have been reduced to sections, pieces or parts thereof, including heads and entrails, are legal bait.
 In addition, nongame fish, yellow perch eyes, and trout and salmon eggs which have been preserved by freezing, salting or otherwise treated to inactivate reproductive capabilities, are also legal bait.
 Use of other game fish or game fish parts as bait is illegal.

 Where should I dispose of leftover legal bait fish when I'm done fishing?